Torquay United: Lottery winners to League Two relegation

-But promotion followed two years later and, despite Bristow dying in June 2010, his wife Thea took on the legacy.
+But promotion followed two years later and, despite Bristow his wife Thea took on the legacy.

-The Gulls brought in the experienced Alan Knill to replace him temporarily after weeks of uncertainty had seen Torquay go from mid-table security to relegation fodder.
+The Gulls brought in the experienced Alan Knill to after weeks of uncertainty had seen Torquay go from mid-table security to relegation fodder.

-This season Knill oversaw just five wins in his 25 league games in charge before being sacked and replaced by former Gulls skipper Chris Hargreaves.
+This season Knill oversaw just five wins in his 25 league games in charge before and

-While Bristow is still chairman, there is no longer the same level of funding as there was when her family's numbers first came up.
+While Bristow is still chairman, there is as there was when her family's numbers first came up.